ahnguyen17/CompassAI/memory-bank/activeContext.md

 # Active Context: CompassAI

 ## Current Work Focus
-Swapping language and theme icons in the Navbar.
+Making chat title generation language-aware based on the first message.

 ## Recent Changes
+- **Multilingual Title Generation:**
+    - Modified the title generation prompt in `backend/controllers/chatMessages.js`.
+    - The prompt now instructs the AI to detect the language of the first user message and generate the title in that same language.
-- **Navbar Icon Swap:**
+- **Navbar Icon Swap:** (Previous Task)
-    - Swapped the positions of the language dropdown (🌐) and the theme toggle button (☀️/🌙) in `frontend/client/src/components/Navbar.tsx`.
-The language dropdown now appears first on the right side.
+    - Swapped the language and theme icons in `frontend/client/src/components/Navbar.tsx`.
 - **Navbar Logo Sidebar Toggle:** (Previous Task)
-    - Removed the hamburger icon button from `Navbar.tsx`.
+    - Removed the hamburger icon from `Navbar.tsx`.
-    - Added an `onClick` handler to the logo's `Link` component to toggle the sidebar on chat pages.
+    - Made the logo toggle the sidebar on chat pages.
 - **Centralized Session State:** (Previous Task)
     - Moved session list state and logic from `ChatPage.tsx` to `authStore.ts`.
     - Refactored `ChatPage.tsx` to use the global store.